lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :width: 600
     :alt: A screenshot of plots showing the heliocentric Y and heliocentric Z vs. heliocentric X distance of the trans-Neptunian object as a function of time.

-    Heliocentric Y vs. X distance as well as helliocentric Z vs. X distance of the trans-Neptunian object as a function of time.
+**Heliocentric Y vs. X distance as well as helliocentric Z vs. X distance of the trans-Neptunian object as a function of time**

 5.5.
 Next, plot the ``topocentricY`` vs. ``topocentricX`` and ``topocentricZ`` vs. ``topocentricX`` distances.